Andrea Hayes Bettina Malcomess (PhD) Brigitta Stone-Johnson (PhD) Cameron Harris (PhD) Jurgen Meekel Kitso Lelliott (PhD) Oluwarotimi Randle (PhD)

 Editorial Board

-[…] Ellipses Journal of Creative Research is managed by an Editor in Chief Zen Marie.
+[…] ellipses Journal of Creative Research is managed by the Editor in Chief along with the Managing Editors and Senior Digital Editor.

 WITS School of the Arts Board